 Normally, within 4 months of a pension sharing order being received, the former spouse will be granted pension benefits in the Local Government Pension Scheme in his / her own right.
 These will be equal to the value of the share of the member's benefits granted by the court and are known as 'pension credit' benefits.
-These will provide:
+These may provide:

-- an annual pension, payable from normal retirement age 65 or from age 60 with actuarial reductions applied, or if late from the date of the pension share, or - commutation of trivial benefits at State Pension Age (if the 'pension credit' is very small it can be paid as a one off lump sum payment), or - commutation of benefits before age 60 on the grounds of serious ill health where life expectancy is less than one year (a one off lump sum payment equal to eight times the annual rate of the 'pension credit' can be paid), or - ❖ a lump sum equal to three times the annual rate of the 'pension credit' if the former spouse dies before the 'pension credit' becomes payable, and - ❖ if the credited member dies within five years of the 'pension credit' benefits becoming payable, a lump sum equal to five times the annual rate of the 'pension credit' less the amount of annual pension already paid to the credited member.
+- an annual pension, payable from normal retirement age, or earlier with actuarial reductions applied, or if later, from the date of the pension share; or - commutation of trivial benefits (if the 'pension credit' is very small it may be paid as a one off lump sum payment); or - commutation of benefits on the grounds of serious ill health where life expectancy is less than one year; or - a lump sum equal to three times the annual rate of the 'pension credit' if the former spouse dies before the 'pension credit' becomes payable; or - if the credited member dies within five years of the 'pension credit' benefits becoming payable, a lump sum equal to five times the annual rate of the 'pension credit' less the amount of annual pension already paid.